Pennsylvania fair’s dunk tank mocks state health official – drawing governor’s scorn

 “Hate has no place in Pennsylvania,” Wolf wrote in response to reports about the fair incident.

-In a Twitter message Wednesday, Wolf described the dunk tank situation as “transphobic” behaviors and defended Levine, claiming she has been a target of “relentless” attacks despite her work qualifications.
+In a Twitter message Wednesday, Wolf described the dunk tank situation as “transphobic” behavior and defended Levine, claiming she has been a target of “relentless” attacks despite her work qualifications.

 “I want to talk about the transphobic incident involving the Bloomsburg Fair,” Wolf wrote, beginning a Twitter thread.
 “This is the latest in a relentless series of vile slurs directed at Secretary of Health Dr. Rachel Levine – a highly skilled and accomplished member of my administration.”